What is realtime-calib?

 - One-pass calibration.
 No separate video-recording step: capture, detection, quality feedback and computation happen live, in a single flow.
 What you see is what gets calibrated.

-- Runs headless, driven from any device.
+- Runs headless, driven from a browser.
 The service runs in Docker on the machine the cameras are plugged into — no desktop or GUI required on that host.
-The operator drives everything from a web app served over the local network, on any device: laptop, tablet or phone.
+The operator drives everything from a web app served over the local network — available now on a laptop or tablet (landscape), with phone and portrait support coming soon.
 This fits headless servers, robotics rigs, motion-capture setups and production lines.

 - Multi-format export.
 One calibration, exported to the convention your target actually uses — Caliscope-native TOML, or engine-ready JSON with the correct axis and handedness for three.js / OpenGL (Y-up, right-handed), Blender / ROS (Z-up, right-handed), Unity (Y-up, left-handed) and Unreal (Z-up, left-handed).
 The dangerous 3D math (axis remap, left-handed mirror) is done for you.